paul-shannon/phytochromePoetics/README.md

 # phytochromePoetics
-exploring light, branching and leaf in a Pacific Northwest old-growth forest
+exploring light, branching and leaf - photomorphogenesis - in a Pacific Northwest old-growth forest